-Credit card consolidation can be a beneficial way to pay down debts.
-If you are considering this avenue, make sure that you get the lowest interest rate and the best terms available.
-Below are the ways in which you can use consolidation to achieve one low monthly payment:
+Credit card consolidation can be a beneficial way to pay down your debts when you're struggling to make the payments on multiple accounts.
+If you are considering this avenue, you want to make sure you get the lowest interest rate and the best terms available before you proceed.
+Below are a few different ways to consolidate your loans to achieve one low monthly payment.

-Caution should be exercised when taking out a home equity loan to consolidate your credit card payments, because you stand to lose your house if you can't make the payments.
+Caution should be exercised when taking out a home equity loan to consolidate your credit card payments.
+After all, you stand to lose your house if you can't make the payments.
 A good rule of thumb is to close all but one credit card account so that you aren't tempted to add even more debt.

-Be aware that this "teaser" rate only lasts for a limited time, and will return to normal interest rates at the end of the introductory period.
+Be aware that this "teaser" rate only lasts for a limited time and will return to the normal interest rate at the end of the introductory period.
 Before it converts to the regular rate, you can transfer your balance to another card with a low introductory rate.

 Below are other credit articles that can help you get a grip on your finances.